SitwalaM/nlp_gdelt_zambia_debt_analysis/README.md

 The aim of the analysis is to answer the following questions by considering data from 1st January 2021 to 17th April 2022

 1. Has the sentiment towards economic debt changed for the better considering a change of government in August 2021?
-2. Is there a clear difference in the tone in the mentions for the two presidents ?
+2. Is there a clear difference in the tone in the mentions for the two presidents?
+3. Can we identify different topics within the “ECON_DEBT” Theme in GDELT data and what effect do they have on sentiment?

 Please see Full Notebook for analysis: [Notebook](https://github.com/SitwalaM/nlp_gdelt_zambia_debt_analysis/blob/main/notebooks/main_gdelt_zambia.ipynb)